ashpynov/PANELocalizationRussian/README.md

 to the remake's folder:
 ```<remake folder>\ModResources\Localizations\ru\voice```

-**Important:** The translated texts in this localization mod and the texts used in the popular Russian pirated version of the classic game **do not match verbatim**.
+**Important:** The translated texts in this localization mod and the texts used in the popular Russian version of the classic game **do not match verbatim**.
 The translation has been redone from scratch based on the original English texts, so there may be discrepancies in wording.
 Voice-over audio will play according to the audio files from the original game, even if the on-screen text differs from what is being spoken.

 #### 4. Activate in-game
 Launch the game, open **Settings**, and select **"Русский"** (Russian) as your language.